W Wailes Wailes and Strang

 R O Whitfield

-Richard Osborne Whitfield (1843-1900) was the partner of J A Thomas and from 1878 to 1899 their office was at 20 Cockspur Street, an address favoured by architects – George Somers Clarke (1822-82), uncle of the better known Somers Clarke junior, was there in 1875 and also in 1880 Francis Ebenezer Jones (1851-1928) and William Samuel Weatherley (1850-1922), who had been pupils and later assistants of Sir George G Scott.
+Richard Osborne Whitfield (1843-1900) was the partner of J A Thomas and from 1878 to 1899 their office was at 20 Cockspur Street, an address favoured by architects – George Somers Clarke (1822-82), cousin of the better known Somers Clarke junior, was there in 1875 and also in 1880 Francis Ebenezer Jones (1851-1928) and William Samuel Weatherley (1850-1922), who had been pupils and later assistants of Sir George G Scott.
 Nothing suggests they practised jointly with Whitfield or Thomas, though Weatherley was to sign Thomas’s FRIBA nomination in 1907.
 Whitfield was born in Southwark, the son of a doctor and apothecary, and was an early pupil at Lancing college, though the circumstances of his professional training are not recorded.
 He lived and died in Hampstead, where there is a memorial window to him, probably by H Bryans, in the parish church he attended, Emmanuel, West Hampstead, which Thomas had designed starting in 1897 (Church website).
 For the most part, the practice did domestic work and Thomas, the junior partner, probably took the lead in building churches, designing several others in the Surrey suburbs, e g St Mary, Cuddington, where he also lived at one time.

 Designed: Crowborough, – All Saints (1881-83 – altered and extended)